 Fun Things To Do (on the French Riviera)

-There are many things to do while visiting the French Riviera, and if you’re looking for ideas, Iconic Riviera will fill you in on the very best places to find whatever you’re looking for.
-Here are a few favorites:
+There are many fun things to do while visiting the French Riviera, and if you’re looking for ideas, this guide will fill you in on the very best places and activities.
+Here are our favorites:

 Attend an Event or Festival